DiiiaZoTe/pino-api-logger/README.md

 ## Performance

-Based on our own benchmarks, the default file writer options (`flushInterval`, `maxBufferLines`, `maxBufferKilobytes`, `maxDailyLogSizeMegabytes`) provide the best performance overall for a normal size load and normal size usage.
+Based on our own benchmarks, the default file writer options (`flushInterval`, `maxBufferLines`, `maxBufferKilobytes`, `maxLogSizeMegabytes`) provide the best performance overall for a normal size load and normal size usage.
 The default configuration provides a good balance of performance while maintaining reliable log persistence.

 You run your own benchmarks for this by cloning the repository and running: